 Blood Pressure Screenings

-UM BWMC hosts free blood pressure screenings at Harundale Presbyterian Church in Glen Burnie.
+UM BWMC hosts free blood pressure screening blood pressure screenings at Harundale Presbyterian Church in Glen Burnie.
 No reservation is required.
 Regular blood pressure checks are important because high blood pressure, which increases your risk of heart disease and stroke, often has no symptoms.

 CPR Anytime classes are offered in partnership with the American Heart Association.
 This is not a certification class.
 These one-hour classes are free, but pre-registration is required.